Theoretical and Experimental Constraints for the Equation of State of Dense and Hot Matter: Observational constraints: astrophysics

 \subsection{Neutron-star mass-radius regions from NICER}

 NICER is a soft X-ray telescope mounted on the International Space Station (ISS) in 2017.
 The main aim of NICER is to determine masses and radii of neutron stars using pulse-profile modeling of neighboring rotation-powered millisecond pulsars.
-The NICER observations have played an important role in lowering the ambiguity in the EoS of high-density matter (1.5--5 $n_{sat}$) at zero temperature.
-See Table \ref{table:mr_cons} for a summary of the results reported from NICER, which we now discuss in detail.
+The NICER observations have played an important role in lowering the ambiguity in the EoS of high-density matter (1.5--5 $n_{\sat}$) at zero temperature.
+See Table~\ref{table:mr_cons} for a summary of the results reported from NICER, which we now discuss in detail.
 A word of warning is due at this stage: the results presented in this table (and in other tables in this section) are a summary, and in particular, the reported masses and radius with error bars are not a square in probability space.
 Rather, these quantities correspond to the maximum likelihood points and the 90\% confidence regions of the marginalized posterior after a careful Bayesian parameter estimation study.
 Two-dimensional posteriors on mass and radius are not squares, but rather complicated shapes due to the correlation between parameters.

-Using Bayesian parameter estimation based on pulse-profile modeling of the NICER XTI event data for the isolated pulsar PSR~J0030+0451, Miller et al. \cite{Miller:2019cac} (posterior \cite{pos144}) reported a gravitational mass $M=1.44^{+0.15}_{-0.14}~M_\odot$ and a circumferential radius $R=13.02^{+1.24}_{-1.06}$ km at $68\%$ credibility.
-For the same data but using slightly different models and a different statistical sampler, Riley et al. \cite{Riley:2019yda} found $M=1.34^{+0.15}_{-0.16}~M_\odot$ and $R=12.71^{+1.14}_{-1.19}~{\rm km}$ (posterior \cite{pos134} and raw data \cite{RAW134}).
+Using Bayesian parameter estimation based on pulse-profile modeling of the NICER XTI event data for the isolated pulsar PSR~J0030+0451, \cite{Miller:2019cac} (posterior \citealt{pos144}) reported a gravitational mass $M=1.44^{+0.15}_{-0.14}\,M_\odot$ and a circumferential radius $R=13.02^{+1.24}_{-1.06}$ km at 68\% credibility.
+For the same data but using slightly different models and a different statistical sampler, \cite{Riley:2019yda} found $M=1.34^{+0.15}_{-0.16}\,M_\odot$ and $R=12.71^{+1.14}_{-1.19}\,\mathrm{km}$ (posterior \citealt{pos134} and raw data \citealt{RAW134}).

-The heavy binary pulsar PSR~J0740+6620 has a NICER count rate only $\sim 5$\% that of PSR~J0030+0451 and thus NICER data alone are insufficient for precise measurements of the mass and radius.
-As a result, for this pulsar, radio data and X-ray data from the X-ray Multi-Mirror (XMM-Newton) satellite were analyzed jointly with the NICER data.
-Miller et al. \cite{Miller:2021qha} (posterior \cite{POS208NICER}) found $M=1.97-2.15~M_\odot$ and $R=12.21-16.33~{\rm km}$, both at 68\% credibility, whereas Riley et al. \cite{Riley:2021pdl} (posterior \cite{pos207}) reported $M=2.072^{+0.067}_{-0.066}~M_\odot$ and $R=12.39^{+1.30}_{-0.98}~{\rm km}$.
+The heavy binary pulsar PSR~J0740+6620 has a NICER count rate only $\sim$5\% that of PSR~J0030+0451 and thus NICER data alone are insufficient for precise measurements of the mass and radius.
+As a result, for this pulsar, radio data and X-ray data from the X-ray Multi-Mirror (XMM-Newton) satellite were analyzed jointly with the NICER data. \cite{Miller:2021qha} (posterior \citealt{POS208NICER}) found $M=1.97-2.15\,M_\odot$ and $R=12.21-16.33\,\mathrm{km}$, both at 68\% credibility, whereas \cite{Riley:2021pdl} (posterior \cite{pos207}) reported $M=2.072^{+0.067}_{-0.066}~M_\odot$ and $R=12.39^{+1.30}_{-0.98}\,\mathrm{km}$.